-As per the latest amendment to the Indian Arbitration Act in 2019, section 29A of the Indian Arbitration Act envisages that an award would have to be made within a period of 12 months from the date of completion of pleadings and such period may be extended by a maximum period of 6 months by the parties.
-The statement of claim and defence shall be completed within a period of 6 months from the date the arbitrator or all the arbitrators, as the case may be, received notice, in writing, of their appointment.
-It also provides that this time limit shall not apply to international commercial arbitrations; however, endeavour may be made to dispose of the matter within a period of 12 months from the date of completion of pleadings.
+The Indian Arbitration Act envisages that an award would have to be made within a period of twelve (12) months from the date of completion of pleadings and such period may be extended by a maximum period of six (6) months by the parties.
+The statement of claim and defence shall be completed within a period of six (6) months from the date the arbitrator or all the arbitrators, as the case may be, received notice, in writing, of their appointment.
+This time limit does not apply to international commercial arbitrations; however, endeavour may be made to dispose of the matter within a period of twelve (12) months from the date of completion of pleadings.